Achaemenid Assyria: Fall of the Assyrian Empire

-Athura as part of the Achaemenid Empire
+As part of the Achaemenid Empire

 The former major Assyrian capitals of Nineveh, Dur-Sharrukin and Kalhu (now Nimrud) were only sparsely populated during Achaemenid rule.
 Most Assyrian settlement was in smaller cities, towns and villages at plain level, in the mountains, or on mounds such as Tell ed-Darim.
 However, according to more recent Assyriologists such as Georges Roux, cities such as Arrapḫa, Guzana (now the ruins of Tell Halaf) and Arbela (now Erbil) remained intact, and Ashur was to revive.
 Despite many of the Assyrian cities being left largely in ruins from the battles that led to the fall of its empire in the seventh century BC, rural Assyria was prosperous according to the Greek scholar Xenophon.
 After passing Kalhu and Nineveh (which he described in ruins with only a handful of Assyrians dwelling amongst them), Xenophon and the Greeks turned north-west, following the east bank of the Tigris.
 He described rural Assyria:

 The testimony is an example of the rich agricultural resources of Assyria's region and the existence of a satrap's palace.

 It is not known exactly where this palace was located, but Austen Henry Layard suggested it may have been near Zakho.

 An inscription found in Egypt, written by Arsames, describes Assyrian cities that obtained administrative centres under Achaemenid rule: